rubeans/Practicing-Git/README.md

-Praciting git is a repository made by me for personal knowledge
+Practicing-Git is a repository made for personal knowledge on how git works